oscimp/oscimpDigital/doc/tutorials/redpitaya/2-PL/README.md

 <span>bootgen</span> tool provided by the Vivado SDK.

 This tool expects a configuration file with a <span>.bif</span>
-extension and filled with
+extension and filled with :

     all:
     {
       bitstream_name.bit
     }

-so that the following command is executed
+so, create a file `bif_file.bif` containing the previous text.
+Then, make sure that you have run the `source /tools/Xilinx/Vivado/2019.2/settings64.sh` in this terminal, else you won't be able to launch the `bootgen` command.
+Then, run the following command :

 ``` bash
 bootgen -image bif_file.bif -arch zynq -process_bitstream bin
 ```

-Following this command, a file named
+Following this command will generate a file named
-<span>bitstream\_name.bit.bin</span> is generated in the current working
+<span>bitstream\_name.bit.bin</span> in the current working
 directory.

 ## Configuring the PL by using <span>fpga\_manager</span>